Peter Haden-Guest, 4th Baron Haden-Guest

-Peter Albert Michael Haden-Guest, 4th Baron Haden-Guest (29 August 1913 – 8 April 1996) was a British United Nations diplomat and member of the House of Lords.
+Peter Albert Michael Haden-Guest, 4th Baron Haden-Guest (29 August 1913 – 8 April 1996), was a British United Nations diplomat and member of the House of Lords.
 A dancer and choreographer who performed as Peter Michael with the Markova-Dolin Ballet, Ballet Divertissement, Ballet Theatre, Ballet Joos, and the Repertory Dance Theatre from 1935 until 1945, Haden-Guest was a United Nations official from 1946 to 1972.
 He inherited his title in 1987.

-Lord Haden-Guest was the fourth son of The 1st Baron Haden-Guest and Muriel Carmel (née Goldsmid), daughter of Albert Goldsmid (Muriel was the 1st Baron's second wife).
-Peter Haden-Guest's father was a convert to Judaism who had later "renounced" the religion.
+Lord Haden-Guest was the fourth son of the 1st Baron Haden-Guest and Muriel Carmel (née Goldsmid), daughter of Albert Goldsmid (Muriel was the 1st Baron's second wife).
+Peter Haden-Guest's father was a convert to Judaism who had later renounced the religion.
 Haden-Guest's maternal grandparents were both converts to Judaism, though both were of partial Jewish ancestry.
-Haden-Guest was an atheist.
+Peter Haden-Guest was an atheist.

 Haden-Guest was married twice, his wives being: